-This three-week summer program for incoming students with no prior early education experience completed its fifth year in 2016.
+This two-week summer program for incoming students with no prior early education experience completed its eighth year in 2019.
 Test data and observations from teachers demonstrate that students that participate in the program cope very successfully with their first year of education.
 FMCI staff have also noted that parents of these students become much more engaged in school activities and remain involved throughout the years.
 Teachers have documented that over 86% of students who participated in Bridge to Kinder clearly improved in their ability to sit for circle time reading, self-regulate, such as raise their hand to ask for permission to use the restroom, to know their names and recognize the letters in their name.
 In addition, teachers report this program as making a significant difference on the first day of school, like eliminating the crying that is usually experienced.

-Educare Family Resource Center
+Educare Family Resource

 FIRST 5’s vision for the Family Resource Center Initiative is that families in Santa Clara County have the skills and capacity to promote their children’s development, ensure their children are ready for school, build strong family relationships, and create a connected community.

 FIRST 5 has established Family Resource Centers (FRCs) throughout Santa Clara County that increase access to services and provide opportunities for parents/caregivers to become more engaged in their children’s healthy development, school readiness, and other collaborative efforts to improve their lives and the communities in which they live.

 Raising a Reader – Baby and Me and Summer Book Bags and Learning Packets